 There are various central deployment applications, like LANDesk for example.

-In order to pass parameters to
+To pass parameters to

 .msi, you may use common batch file with a command line inside.